 Terminals, as used in terminal to terminal vehicle shipping, don’t have a very stellar reputation as-is, and with the way the industry operates today they are quickly getting left behind.
 As it stands, terminals only exist in major metro areas, though as time goes on their numbers continue to lessen, even in the largest cities.
 They are cumbersome to deal with and sometimes even inaccessible.
 With little to no security, as a cost-saving measure, terminals are havens for criminals as well, which makes shipping via a terminal much less secure – and who wants that?
 This is a major reason why terminals are becoming more and more scarce as well.

 If you’re interested in shipping your vehicle via a terminal anyway, you should take a minute to fill out our free online auto transport quote request form.
-If you do, you’ll get multiple quotes emailed to you from top auto shipping companies, ones that we clear for dependability, reliability and who we ensure are all fully licensed, bonded and insured.
-They usually do not offer terminal to terminal shipping services, but it never hurts to ask, and you can learn more about why terminal shipping is so rare by speaking to one of their live agents.
-Get some prices, compare those companies against each other, learn all you can, and get the best transportation experience you can find – just let us help you do it.
+If you do, you’ll get a free quote directly from us to ship your vehicle.
+While we normally don’t offer terminal to terminal shipping services, it never hurts to ask.
+Moreover, you can learn more about why terminal shipping is so rare by speaking to one of our representatives.
+Get a price, compare services and get the best transportation experience you can find – just let us help you do it.
 You can also contact one of our own representatives toll-free at 800-930-7417 to learn more about shipping a vehicle, how the auto transport industry works, why terminals are fading, and more.